SystemView

 This SystemView section has been written for SystemView version V2.52a.
 Later versions may or may not work, and may need modification to the following steps.

-Here is a example when analyzing the Demo Widget running on the STM32F7508-DK platform.
+Here is an example when analyzing the Demo Widget running on the STM32F7508-DK VEE Port.

 SystemView analysis of DemoWidget on STM32F7508 Platform